Alaska Airlines CEO: Flight cancellations will continue this month, stabilize in June

 Passengers whose travel plans have been severely disrupted found little help from the airline in finding alternative ways to their destination, with customer service phone lines citing hold times of up to 10 hours.

-In a follow-up video message for the traveling public posted on Youtube Friday morning, Minicucci offered an apology.
+In a follow-up video message for the traveling public that was posted on YouTube Friday morning and sent via email to Alaska’s mileage plan members, Minicucci offered an apology.

 “I’m deeply sorry,” he said in the two-minute video.
 “I hear every day from friends, neighbors and guests about how disruptive our flight cancellations have been.”